nramc/my-notes/docs/blog/articles/java/spring/monitoring/custom-metrics.md

 ---
-title: "Monitoring SpringBoot Application with Custom Metrics using Micrometer and Prometheus"
+title: "Mastering Observability: Custom Metrics in Spring Boot with Micrometer and Prometheus"
-description: "todo"
+description: "Learn how to create and monitor custom metrics in Spring Boot using Micrometer and Prometheus for enhanced observability."
 author: Ramachandran Nellaiyappan
 date:
-  created: 2025-04-24
+  created: 2025-04-25
 categories:
   - Java
 tags:
   - Java
   - Spring Boot
+  - Latest
 links:
   - "[Author] Ram": https://nramc.github.io/my-profile/
 ---

-# Monitoring SpringBoot Application with Custom Metrics using Micrometer and Prometheus
+# Mastering Observability: Custom Metrics in Spring Boot with Micrometer and Prometheus

 ## Introduction